rehierl/abstract-properties/16-x-tree-encodings/16-4-enc-trace-ends/1-2-in-post-order.md

 1  2  3  4  3  2  7  7  1 - fst, node.fst
 ```

-Note that the index associated with a node marks the index of the first node of
+Note that the index associated with a node marks the index of the first node
-the node's pre-order trace.
-Because of that, the sequence of end indexes `end`
+of the node's pre-order trace.
+Hence, **the sequence of end indexes** `end`
-is referred to as **the sequence of first indexes** `fst` in the context of a
+will be referred to as **the sequence of first indexes** `fst` in the context
-post-order tree traversal.
+of a post-order tree traversal.

 <!-- ======================================================================= -->
 ## encoding